mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 This clearly aligns with community-based digital making and the use of objects as mediated objects and creative processes which facilitate and constituent participation.

+#### Why not use constructivism / constructionism

+COMPRESS THIS - ALMOST DROP TOTALLY - NOTE THE GENERAL ALIGNMENT OF CONSTRUCTIONISM WITH DBR METHODS

+Hay describes DBR thus "learning occurs within a context of use, learning is frequently collaborative, learning as authentic, learning as inquiry-based not transmission-based" [@hay_constructivism_2001] p.
+3. Thus the broad claims are in alignment with wider socio cultural approaches.

+Cobb [-@cobb_where_1994] identifies two broad schools of constructivism, one focusing more on individual cognitive processes which follows the work of Piaget and the other drawing on the academic lineage of Vygotsky which locates knowledge formation as a cultural activity.

+NOTE - THERE IS IMPORTANT WORK HERE ON AUTENTICITY- and the potential tensions with agency - ie if authenticity is working a the elbows of professionals, students have less ownership over the process.  [@hay_constructivism_2001, p.
+34]

+**Constructionism as applied learning and design  theory**

+Much of the foundational literature on game making names constructionism as a guiding theory  (Harel and Papert, 1991; Kafai and Burke, 2015; Kafai and Resnick, 1996).

+Constructionism as a movement has done important work in creating design guidelines but much weaker as either an underlying theoretical or analytical framework.

+Some PhD studies, many from MIT,  use it as a guiding theory [Roque]

+It can be viewed as a design technique based on constructivist roots [@kynigos_constructionism]

+Constructionism is also described as  a theory of learning by Noss [@noss2015reconstructing] rather than a methodology.

-## Methodology of this study
+## The methodology of this study

-The methdology of this chapter is closely aligned with the activity theory concept of expansive learning within formative interventions.
-It also uses methods widely adopted in design based research (DBR)

-My own research in game making is an experimental approach to create a new learning design.
-I have worked with young learners, local families and undergraduate student helpers to evolve a game making design.
-A key driver of my research was to explore the potential to draw on family experience in learning activities by working with families to make games together.

-### Briefly defining terms - DBR
+### Exploring design-based research and formative interventions

+#### Design-based research

-Design based research is a varied discipline which can take a multitude of forms [@mckenney_educational_2021].
+Design based research (DBR) is a varied discipline which can take a multitude of forms [@mckenney_educational_2021].
 The core elements include: research as an intervention, iteration, involvement of participants in the evolution of designs, and a flexibility of research outcome based on how events unfold [@easterday_design-based_2014].

 Penuel [-@penuel_emerging_2014] describes design based researchers as an eclectic in approach but that there are calls for more formalisation.